Dark Spots on Hands: Complete Treatment Guide

 Seal with a rich hand cream containing hyaluronic acid, ceramides, or shea butter.
 Well-hydrated skin heals faster and absorbs treatments better.

-💡 Pro Tip: Cotton Gloves at Night
+Pro Tip: Cotton Gloves at Night

 After applying your evening treatment, wear thin cotton gloves to bed.
 This keeps products on your skin instead of rubbing off on sheets.
-Dramatic improvement often comes from this simple step.

-📅 Realistic Results Timeline
+Realistic Results Timeline

-Month 4-6+: Stubborn age spots reach maximum fading.
+Months 4-6+: Stubborn age spots reach maximum fading.
 Maintenance phase begins.
 Focus shifts to preventing new spots.

 What Affects Your Results

-Factors That Speed Up Fading
+Factors That May Speed Up Fading

-• Consistent SPF application—reapply after every hand wash
+• Consistent SPF application — reapply after every hand wash

 • Using cotton gloves at night to keep treatments on skin